dexie/dexie-website/cloud/docs/premium-software.md

 ## Deploy in Azure

 1. Follow the guide [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) to create a Postgresql database.
-2. Clone the dexie-cloud repo from the URL you got with your premium software license.
+2. Clone the dexie-cloud repo from the URL you got with your on-premise software license.
 3. cd packages/dexie-cloud-server && npm install
 4. Follow the guide [Azure Webapps for Node.js](docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs)
 5. In azure portal, go to settings/configuration of your node app in azure and: